fkmendes/PhyloJunction/NOTES.md

 ## Style convention: PEP8

-In order to check for PEP8 style convention rules, you need the `pep8` python package installed.
+In order to check for PEP8 style convention rules, you need the `pycodestyle` (previously called `pep8`) python package installed.
 Checking one file can be done with:

 ```
-pep8 [path to .py]
+pycodestyle [path to .py]
 ```

 It is recommended to do that from within VS Code's terminal, for example, that way it is easy to jump immediately to the violating line.